fourteatoo/familee/README.md

 ## The Library

-The jar can be used as a library and included in your own project.
+The simple jar (non-standalone) can be used as a library and included in your own project.
 All the authentication aspects are handled automatically for you.
 Consider, though, that the code looks for your access tokens in your default Firefox cookies.
 At the moment no other browser is supported.

 With Leiningen: